ad-freiburg/qlever-ui/docs/install_qleverui.md

     ```

 ## Setting up the database manually
 1. The backend needs a database connection - by default SQLite is used and no further configuration is required.
-Simply run
+Simply run:
     ```shell
     python manage.py make migrations —-merge && python manage.py migrate
     ```